 CITC offers Skills Assessments to verify the current knowledge you have in your chosen trade.
 The results of the assessment, along with an employer’s recommendation, may allow a start in an advanced level.

 CITC offers construction training in eleven (11) programs: Carpentry; Commercial Electrician; Residential Wireman (02); Laborers; Low Energy/Sound Communication Technician (06); Electrical: Residential Wireman (02); Glazier; Laborers; Heavy Equipment Operators (HEO); Heating, Ventilation & Air Conditioning (HVAC); Painting; Plumbing; Scaffold Erector and Sheet Metal.

 Yes.
 CITC is a Washington State licensed non-profit vocational school accredited by the National Center for Construction Education & Research (NCCER), a coalition of 34 construction trade associations and training groups.

 A Trainee is not registered with the Apprenticeship Section of the Washington State Department of Labor & Industries.
 Trainees may attend classes at CITC as a vocational student; however, they are not employed by a CITC Training Agent to receive on-the-job training.

-A CITC apprentice is an individual who has been accepted into one of the nine CITC apprenticeship programs and registered with the Apprenticeship Section of the Washington State Department of Labor & Industries.
+A CITC apprentice is an individual who has been accepted into one of the eleven CITC apprenticeship programs and registered with the Apprenticeship Section of the Washington State Department of Labor & Industries.
 A CITC apprentice is employed by a CITC Training Agent to receive their on-the-job training (OJT) which is monitored by a CITC apprenticeship committee.

 Yes.
 If you would like to become a Washington State registered apprentice with CITC, whether you are attending classes or not, you must apply to the apprenticeship program and be accepted.
 To review the application requirements for each trade, click here.